liy1shu/liy1shu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Yishu Li, I'm a first-year MSR student adviced by Professor [David Held](http://davheld.github.io) at Robotics Institute, Carnegie Mellon Univeristy.
+I'm Yishu Li, I'm a second-year MSR student advised by Professor [David Held](http://davheld.github.io) at Robotics Institute, Carnegie Mellon Univeristy.
 I graduated from Computer Science and Technology Department in Tsinghua University with a minor in statistics at June 2024.

 My general research interest lies in general manipulation, generative policies, and combining theory with learning algorithms.
-Specifically, I'm interested in adaptive manipulation, making generative policies learn and adapt from history interactions.
+Specifically, I've been working on adaptive manipulation, making generative policies learn and adapt from history interactions.

 During undergrad, I had the priviledge of working with Professor [Li Yi](https://ericyi.github.io) on hand-object interaction video understanding, and Professor [Yongjin Liu](http://cg.cs.tsinghua.edu.cn/people/~Yongjin/Yongjin.htm) on 3D vision.

+> I am actively seeking PhD opportunities starting in Fall 2026.